hathibelagal-dev/instantpolyglot/docs/eng/Scottish_Gaelic.md

 ### Irregular Verbs

 Scottish Gaelic has 11 primary irregular verbs.
-These verbs don't follow the regular patterns and must be memorized.
+These verbs don’t follow the regular patterns and must be memorized.
 Here are a few examples:

 1. **bi** (to be)
    - Present: **tha**